 Securing Files With a Document Management System

-- Upload your files to the secure virtual data room.
+- Uploading of files to a secure virtual data room.

-- Invite people to access the files they need, while limiting their permissions to copy, download or edit.
+- Inviting specific people to access the files they need, while limiting their permissions to copy, download or edit.

-- Control files even after users have downloaded them using FileProtect DRM.
+- Controlling files even after users have downloaded them using FileProtect DRM.

 If you want to change permissions for a specific user or group of users, you can do so with just a few clicks.
 If someone doesn’t require access anymore, you can revoke their access immediately.
 The files are all stored securely using state-of-the-art encryption and, just as importantly, two-factor authentication.